AnGherase/Blog/readme.md

 5. Error 404 page-if at any time the user had inputted a value in the URL that has not been found, a 404 page will be presented and it will show the user a message that they got lost and will have a button which will lead them to the home page.

 ### Database
-The database used for this project was sQL database called MongoDB as required.
+The database used for this project was SQLite database called MongoDB as required.
 The data used are: ObjectID, String, Int32.
 A database was created called 'myProducts' which contains a collection called products which is where each piece of data for each product is stored.
 The data structure is as follows:
 ### Technologies used
 I used the following languages, frameworks, libraries to construct this project:
 •	HTML5-used for structuring and presenting the content (main navigation menu which will handle the clothing dropdowns)